tessi/LazyNethack/README.md

 ### Gotchas

 * It needs internet to connect to alt.org (the place where nethack people play online).
 If things don't load, chances are you're firewall blocks requests.
+* If you want to install a new version of this screensaver, please follow these exact steps (to avoid a MacOS bug which caches the old binary):
+  * remove the old version of the screensaver
+  * close the settings app
+  * install the new version

 ## Development and Contribution